hdosanjh/CRWR1200-draft/02-Learning-Experiences.md

 You can see the complete list of class readings and activities on the [course website](https://crwr1200.netlify.com/posts/).

+You can see the list of weekly activities [here](https://crwr1200.netlify.com/activities/).

 We will create a collaborative environment in this class.
 We are not going to cobble together the type of group one often hears about in the arts and education: competitive, cut-throat, critical.
 Instead, we